emdash/udlang/README.md

 // ... remaining elements elided for brevity.

 ```

+## Side Effects ##

+At this point, you might be asking yourself: if uDLang is
+*functional*, then why does this example feel so imperative?
+And
+what's all this noise about *side-effects* in the comments?

+The essence of so-called *functional* programming is less about the
+use of functions, and more about the *absence of state* and the
+careful management of *side-effects*.
+The design of uDLang simply does
+not allow for mutable state to exist within the program.

+Side effects are an unavoidable consequence of programming in the real
+world. uDLang makes no attempt to hide them: instead, uDLang *models*
+side-effects as *data*.
+Since these side-effects are, in fact, just
+data to be consumed downstream, they cannot influence the behavior of
+the uDLang script itself, with one important exception.

+This means that all functions in uDLang are pure functions, even those
+evaluated purely for the output they produce.

+The output of a uDLang program is merely the concatenation of the
+side-effects it computes.

+For more information, see `manual.md`.

 ## Language Design Goals ##

  - Make decades of academic research available for practical use.